mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 >> His thieving intent already shows; where is the old fellow going?

-*[He chuckles slightly.]* His thieving intent already shows because [the moment] you use a word, you are picking and choosing.
+*[He chuckles slightly.]* His thieving intent already shows because as soon as you use a word, you are picking and choosing.
 Don’t use a word.

 Then the older monk says, “I don’t abide within clarity.”
-That means, I already told you, when you don’t think, you say “I don’t think now,” but you are already thinking.
+That means, I already told you, when you don’t think, you say “I don’t think now,” but that is already you thinking.
 That’s why his thieving intent already shows.
-You are a ‘thief’.
-Anyway, you already pick.
-Already you reveal yourself as a thief.
+You are a “thief”.
+Anyway, you already pick, and you reveal yourself as a thief.

 “Where is the old fellow going?”
 Where are you heading for?
 You say, “I don’t know.
-Ask my feet.” *[He laughs.]* It is already you showing yourself as a thief; you are not true to yourself.
+Ask my feet.” *[He laughs.]* That is already you showing yourself as a thief; you are not true to yourself.
 If you don’t know where you are heading for, you cannot say so.
 Just go.
 Just go with careful attention.
 If you say, “I don’t know where I am heading for,” it is not true.
-Anyway it is not the true way to get there.
+[Anyway it is not the true way to get there.]
 I told you before, someone was asked by somebody on the street car, “Where are you heading for?”
 He said, “I don’t know where I am heading for.
 Ask my feet.”
 That is really confusion. *[Unintelligible.]*

 #### 56:08

-The sixth note says,
+The sixth note says:

 >> He’s defeated.
 Still there is something, or a half.

 It is a note for, “Do you still preserve anything or not?”
-It’s really Jōshū trying to pick up somebody, trying to find somebody who is *[unintelligible]* this question.
+It’s really Jōshū trying to pick up somebody, trying to find somebody who is *[unintelligible]* about this question.
 That’s why Engo says, “He’s defeated.
 Still there is something, or a half.”
 Is there anyone who is against, who has some doubt.

 So finally, he finds that there is a monk who wants to make a question.
 The seventh note is for, “At that time a certain monk asked, ‘Since you do not abide within clarity, what do you preserve?’”
-[Engo] says,
+[Engo] says:

 >> The monk presses him well; his tongue is pressed against the roof of his mouth.

-That means, Engo really instigates the monk to ask more: “You are a ‘good boy’; go ahead.” *[He chuckles.]* He should drive the older monk or the thief into the corner, where there’s no word, no [explanation].
+That means, Engo really instigates the monk to ask more: “You are a ‘good boy’; go ahead.” *[He chuckles.]* He should drive the older monk, the thief, into the corner, where there’s no word, no [explanation].
 Anyway, go ahead.
 That means, Engo says, the monk presses him well: “Good boy.
 You did it.”
 So his tongue is pressed against the roof of his mouth; that means, you did it.

-The eighth note, for “Jōshū replied, ‘I don’t know either’” says,
+The eighth note, for “Jōshū replied, ‘I don’t know either’” says:

 >> The monk crushed this old fellow dead; he has to fall back three thousand miles.

 Anyway, Jōshū said “I don’t know either.”
 “I don’t know either” means “you did it, exactly did it; you crushed the old fellow dead.”
-You completely crushed the thief.
-Jōshū Zen Master completely hangs out the white flag. *[Laughter.]* And then he withdraws three thousand miles, and [hold up there].
+You completely [caught] the thief.
+Jōshū Zen Master completely hangs out the white flag. *[Laughter.]* And then he withdraws three thousand miles, and [holds up there].
 That means, “I don’t know.”
-But it’s not *exactly* hanging out the white flag.
-It is not the same as we do.
+But it’s not *exactly* hanging out the white flag; it is not the same as we do.
 It’s a great answer.

-The ninth note, for “The monk said, ‘Since you don’t know, Teacher, why do you nevertheless say that you do not abide within clarity?’” says,
+The ninth note, for “The monk said, ‘Since you don’t know, Teacher, why do you nevertheless say that you do not abide within clarity?’” says:

 >> Look!
 Where is he going?
 He’s chased him up a tree.

 “Look, where is he going?”
 That means, Engo Zen Master says, “Look at [Jōshū]!
 Watch out, he is great Zen Master!
 You should watch carefully where he is going, where he is escaping from, your question.
-Watch out, he is great Zen Master.
-So finally Engo Zen Master says, “He’s chased him up a tree,” because the monk drives Jōshū Zen Master into the corner, where there is no escape, no choice.
-That right now is on the verge of life and death.
+Watch out, he is great Zen Master.”
+So finally Engo Zen Master says, “He’s chased him up a tree,” because the monk drives Jōshū Zen Master into the corner, where there is no escape, no choice, that right now is on the verge of life and death.
 Great!
 Look, watch carefully.
-Where is he escaping [from], where is he heading [for]?
+Where is he escaping [from], where is he heading for?

-The tenth note, for “Jōshū said, ‘It is enough to ask about the matter; bow and withdraw’,” says,
+The tenth note, for “Jōshū said, ‘It is enough to ask about the matter; bow and withdraw’,” says:

 >> Lucky thing he has this move; the old thief!